 Journaling Can Heal Your Life

 A health journal is an existence system.
 It helps you keep your health goals alive and in reality versus swimming around in your head as a fanciful whim.
 Your health journal will help you keep track of your workouts and how much water you have drank, but mostly it will help you to hold yourself accountable.
 You might think – as a Naturopathic Doctor – it comes naturally for me to incorporate healthy habits into my life.
-Well, it would be if I did not keep a health journal.
+Well, it would not be if I did not keep a health journal.
 A health journal supports me tremendously in maintaining my healthy habits.

 Here are some prompts that will help you get started.
 Every day briefly write down entries under the following headings:

 Remember Your Why: Your “why” has to be strong to pull you forward into healthier habits.
 What is your why?
 My why is I want to have a good quality of life and to create and enjoy amazing experiences with my children and their children.

 Goals: You need to know where you are going!
 Some people want to lose 10 pounds of fat, or get their blood pressure to a certain number, or control their blood sugar so that they do not receive a diagnosis of diabetes, and some of us want to look great!
 Make sure your goals are S.M.A.R.T. : Specific, Measurable, Action-oriented, Reasonable, and Timely

 Diet: Be aware of the food and drinks you choose each day by keeping a diet diary.
 Write down everything that passes through your mouth.
 You might be surprised what you discover!
 You can’t make changes until know what you’re choosing now.